 Fair value measurement of financial assets and liabilities under Level 2 were based on interest rates and yield curves, implied volatilities and foreign exchange spread.

-As of December 31, 2021 and 2020, there are no transfers into and out of Level 1, Level 2 and Level 3 fair value hierarchy.
+As of December 31, 2022 and 2021, there are transfers into and out of Level 1, Level 2 and Level 3 fair value hierarchy.

 6. Cash and Cash Equivalents